pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 Under the Decoupled Site section on the Site Creation page, click the option that best suits your needs.
 Ensure you are using compatible versions for the associated tooling before you proceed (e.g. Drupal 9, Next.js v12, etc.).

-### Connect your Account
+### Connect your GitHub Account

-You need to configure your frontend to point to the backend.
-If your Pantheon backend is open, which it is by default, you will be able to connect directly from your local artifact to that repository.
+You may connect either a personal or organizational GitHub account.
+This will be used to either import an existing front-end site repository or to create a new one based on a starter kit.

-1. To start you will need to specify the GitHub account associated with your decoupled site.
-After you select the decoupled site option that best suits your needs, you will be prompted to connect your Git provider.
+1. After you select the front-end site option that best suits your needs, you will be prompted to connect your GitHub account.

 1. Select the GitHub option and click **Connect**.
+If not already signed in, you will be prompted to log in to GitHub.
 A window for GitHub.com is displayed, and you are prompted **“Where do you want to install Pantheon?”**.

-1. Select the repository that you will use to develop your decoupled site.
-A new page is displayed that confirms where Pantheon should be installed.
+1. Select the GitHub account or Organization that you will use to develop your front-end site.

-1. Specify the permission configurations and click **Install**.
-Your GitHub repository is now connected and you can continue with decoupled site creation on the Pantheon dashboard.
+1. Specify the permission configurations and click **Install & Authorize**.
+Your GitHub repository is now connected and you can continue with the front-end site creation on the Pantheon dashboard.

 ### Create a Site